openmiko/openmiko/README.md

 A few of the quality of life improvements in this project aimed at developers:

-- A standardized toolchain based on [Buildroot](https://buildroot.org/).
-It is based on an older Buildroot, 2016.02, though due to kernel constraints.
+- A standardized toolchain based on [Buildroot](https://buildroot.org/)
-- Docker image for development with precompiled code (the image is big though, greater than 8GB)
+- Docker image for development with precompiled artifacts available for download
-- A compiled `uboot` based bootloader with USB ethernet booting and ext4.
+- A compiled `uboot` based bootloader with USB ethernet and ext4.
 Load kernel images (`uImage.lzma`) via TFTP for faster development.

 ## Overview